PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 As you grow, it’s important not to drift from targeting your persona or to let teams’ understanding of it become corrupted.
 You need to constantly remind everyone in your company who you are building for and how your product meets their needs — otherwise you risk diluting your offering.

-“When I joined Puzzle I was very happy to hear people talking about our persona,” says Scott.
-“Then I saw there was some confusion and some of what was said was incorrect.
-Some people thought our persona was a company, while others thought it was a person, and there were some different ideas floating around.”
+“When I joined Puzzle I was very happy to hear people talking about our ICP,” says Scott.
+“While there were still debates about some of the finer details and who some of the buyer personas may be, it was clear that our ICP was our guiding light.”

 At PostHog, we’ve solved this issue with [a public handbook](/handbook) which documents [who we are building for](/handbook/who-we-are-building-for) — but Puzzle took a different approach.